TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

 ```

 - Export the token from the Solutions Architect in your shell

+> Note: always include the single quotes ' ' around your token

 ```bash
 export TCLOUD_TOKEN=<your token> # ex: export TCLOUD_TOKEN='jiaowjifeoawj$22fe'